spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ![Destroy-cluster](deploy-k8s-cluster/delete-cluster-button.png)

 You will be asked to type in the cluster name to confirm the delete action.
-Go ahead and type the cluster name to proceed with the delete step.
+Continue and type the cluster name to proceed with the delete step.
 Repeat this process for all the cluster you want to delete.

 </Tabs.TabPane>
 <Tabs.TabPane tab="Terraform" key="terraform-clean">